-A lump in the groin, neck or armpit is an ingrowth usually is a sign swollen lymph nodes, that tend to occur due to some infection or inflammation of the region in which it arises.
-It usually manifests itself through one or more lumps under the skin of the neck, head or groin, which may or may not be painful, and usually last between 3 and 30 days.
+A lump felt in the groin, neck or armpit may be a swollen lymph node, which can occur due to infection or local inflammation in the area.
+These lumps usually appear as one single lump or a group of them under the skin of the neck, head or groin.
+They may or may not be painful, and usually last between 3 and 30 days.

-This happens because the lymph nodes are small structures that are part of the immune system and act as filters for substances or microorganisms, helping to fight infections because they attack and destroy the germs that are transported by lymphatic fluid.
+Lymph nodes are small structures part of the immune system that act as filters for substances or microorganisms.
+Their main job is to help to fight infections by attacking and destroying foreign invaders, which are then transported by lymphatic fluid.

 1. Skin inflammation

-Inflammations that occur in the airways or oral region, such as allergic rhinitis, pharyngitis, gingivitis or a tooth inflammation, for example, are also important causes of enlarged lymph nodes.
+Inflammation that occurs in the airways or oral region, such as allergic rhinitis, pharyngitis, gingivitis or a tooth inflammation, for example, can particularly cause enlarged lymph nodes in the neck.

-Any type of infection causes an ingrowth, and some of the most common are colds, flu, otitis, sinusitis, pharyngitis or any type of virus such as Zika or dengue, for example, that cause swollen lymph nodes in the neck, nape, jaw or behind the ear.
+Any type of infection can cause a swollen lymph node.
+Some of the most common infections are a cold, flu, otitis, sinusitis, pharyngitis or any type of virus such as Zika or dengue.
+These infections usually result in swollen lymph nodes in the neck, nape, jaw or behind the ear.

-Other types of infection such as pneumonia and bronchitis can also cause swollen armpit lymph nodes, and infections in the abdominal region such as gastroenteritis, genital HPV, syphilis, candidiasis, or vaginosis, and leg or foot injuries can cause swollen groin lymph nodes.
+Other types of infection, such as pneumonia and bronchitis, can also cause swollen lymph nodes in the armpit, while abdominal or genital infections (like gastroenteritis, genital HPV, syphilis, candidiasis, or bacterial vaginosis) and leg or foot injuries can cause swollen lymph nodes in the groin.

 3. Autoimmune diseases

-The diseases that interfere with the immune system can cause swelling of the lymph nodes.
+Diseases that interfere with the immune system can cause swollen lymph nodes.
 Some examples are lupus, arthritis, vasculitis and inflammatory bowel disease.
+Learn more about the most common autoimmune diseases and their associated symptoms.

-Cancer is a rare cause of swollen lymph nodes, which can appear anywhere in the body and have a more hardened appearance, that do not disappear after 1 or 2 months and do not stop growing.
-Any type of cancer can cause swollen lymph nodes, but some are prone to the development of this swelling they are lymphoma, breast cancer and lung cancer, for example.
+Swollen lymph nodes caused by cancer is more rare.
+They usually appear scattered throughout the body and are hard when palpated.
+These lymph nodes usually do not disappear within 1 or 2 months and do not stop growing.
+Any type of cancer can cause swollen lymph nodes, but some cancers that are most prone to the development of this swelling are lymphoma, breast cancer and lung cancer.
+Learn about other sign and symptoms of cancer.

 When to go to the doctor